 Development cooperation and humanitarian aid

 Kyrgyzstan is a priority country for Swiss development cooperation.
-The SDC and SECO are active in the areas of health sector reform, private sector development, good governance, water management (drinking water, irrigation and sani
+The SDC and SECO are active in the areas of health sector reform, private sector development, good governance, water management (drinking water, irrigation and sanitation) and climate change.

-tation) and climate change.As part of the Cooperation Strategy 2017–20, the SDC and SECO are providing Kyrgyzstan with a total of CHF 88.4 million.
-Since 1993, Switzerland has invested CHF 382 million in Kyrgyzstan through its bilateral cooperation programmes.
+The SDC and SECO cooperation strategy for 2017–21 allocates an annual budget of CHF 20–25 million to Kyrgyzstan.
+Since 1993, Switzerland has invested CHF 400 million in Kyrgyzstan through its bilateral cooperation programmes.

 Swiss in Kyrgyzstan

-According to statistics on the Swiss abroad, there were 68 Swiss citizens living in Kyrgyzstan at the end of 2017.
+According to statistics on the Swiss abroad, there are 58 Swiss citizens living in Kyrgyzstan as of December 2019.

 History of bilateral relations